 At Dell Technologies, our goal is to deliver sustainable connectivity and technology access to schools and communities, wherever they are.
 In Africa and Latin America, we are harnessing the sun, together with energy-efficient Dell Wyse thin clients, to create solar-powered classrooms we call Learning Labs.

 We now have 18 labs, giving over 10,000 students access to technology.
-Our Learning Labs are built in converted, well-ventilated shipping containers powered by solar panels and Dell technology.
+Our Learning Labs are built-in converted, well-ventilated shipping containers powered by solar panels and Dell technology.
 It only takes six solar panels to run a lab with 10 Dell Wyse thin client workstations and an air-cooled server for an entire day and into the evening.

 Ethiopia ranks 174 out of 188 countries on the United Nations’ Human Development Report, making it a critical area for educational investment.

-Our first large-scale Youth Learning program in Ethiopia aims to raise digital literacy rates across the country.
+Our first large-scale Youth Learning programme in Ethiopia aims to raise digital literacy rates across the country.
 We are equipping 400 schools with Dell computers and providing grant funding for our longtime partner Camara Education, to deliver ICT training to teachers and school leaders.
-This transformational program brings the power of technology to 400,000 young learners aged 6-18 who currently cannot access technology at home or at school.
+This transformational programme brings the power of technology to 400,000 young learners aged 6-18 who currently cannot access technology at home or at school.
 Along with over 3,000 teachers and school leaders, these bright young minds will receive a whopping 16 million hours of ICT education training.